APSUCyberClub/Raspberry-Pi-Workshop-2024/Waveshare/Pwnagotchi Build via Linux or MacOS.md

       - Make sure to change the service order so WIFI is above the pwnagotchi.
       - Click "OK", then "Apply" to save your changes.
       - Verify it by: `ping pi@10.0.0.2`
+3. Download the script from: https://github.com/evilsocket/pwnagotchi/blob/master/scripts/macos_connection_share.sh
+   a.
+Cd to the where it’s downloaded.
+   b.
+Run `chmod +x macos_connection_share.sh` to make it executable
+   c.
+Run the script: ` sudo ./macos_connection_share.sh en0 10.0.0.1`
+   d.
+Enter your password

+## Step 5: SSH into your Pwnagotchi
-3. By default, Pwnagotchi creates a network interface for SSH.
+1. By default, Pwnagotchi creates a network interface for SSH.
 You can SSH into your Pi using its IP address (which can be found on your router's admin page) and the default credentials (“pi” as the username and “raspberry” as the password) over your network.
    a.
 Connect to the pi via: `ssh -4 [accountname]@[devicename]` (change to what the name is) my case is `pi@10.0.0.2`.
    b.
 Enter the password.
 It should be raspberry
    c.
 Enter yes and click enter.